AMReX-Codes/amrex/CONTRIBUTING.md

 git branch -u upstream/development git branch -u upstream/master

-# For safety, disable pushing directly to upstream (only relevant if you have write access)
+# Set push for the upstream remote to the fork
-git remote set-url --push upstream no_push
+git remote set-url --push upstream https://github.com/<myGithubUsername>/amrex.git
 ```
 Now you are free to play with your fork (for additional information, you can visit the
 [Github fork help page](https://help.github.com/en/articles/fork-a-repo)).